UJIMA FELLOWSHIP PROGRAM

 How to Apply

-The deadline for all applications is June 11, 2023.
-All applicants must complete the submission form and provide the following documents:
+All applicants must complete the submission form according to the specified deadline above and provide the following documents:

 CV/Resume